System overview

 Trust boundary

-Outputs are advisory guidance for household judgment.
+Outputs are advisory guidance for occupant judgment.
 They do not replace official alerts, emergency authority, or on-scene decisions.
 Wider sharing remains optional and policy-gated.

 Top